Site speed is more important now than ever.

 It depends.
-The data shows that pages with very low and high levels of compression tend to load the fastest, but pages that compress a moderate amount of their files (60-80%) tend to perform the worst.
+The data shows that pages with very low and high compression levels tend to load the fastest, but pages that compress a moderate amount of their files (60-80%) tend to perform the worst.

-This is because low compression levels reduce the work required by the browser, and high levels of compression deliver a smaller payload, which outweighs the additional work.
+This is because low compression levels reduce the work required by the browser, and high compression levels deliver a smaller payload, which outweighs the additional work.
 But in the middle, you get the worst of both worlds.

 What’s the best way to optimize site images for speed?